Preloader

-DXB Airport Welcomes Record 46 Million Travelers in First Half of 2025
+DXB Airport Records 46 Million Travelers in H1 2025

 Passenger Growth Highlights

-From January to June 2025, DXB handled 46 million travelers, a 14% increase compared to the same period in 2024.
-The spike was driven by the full recovery of leisure and business travel, new flight routes, and improved airport infrastructure that supported smoother transit experiences.
+DXB served 46 million passengers between January to June 2025, which is 14% higher than the same four months in 2024.
+The full recovery of the leisure and business travel, new flight routes, and better airport infrastructure that enhanced the smooth transit experiences were the spikes.

 Metric H1 2024 H1 2025 Change